 - The joint will be stiff, and you won’t be able to move it as far as you used to.
 The doctor will say you’ve lost range of motion.

 - This is the severe stage.
-Inflammation is wearing away cartilage and the ends of your bones, which are exposed and rub together.
-The joint becomes unstable.
+Inflammation is wearing away cartilage and causes erosion of bones near your joints.
+The joints may become unstable.
 You might start to notice deformities as the bones move around.
 You’ll have pain, swelling, and loss of motion.

 - In end stage RA, inflammation stops, but the damage continues.
 The joint might stop working.
 You’ll still have pain, swelling, stiffness, and lack of motion.
 Your muscles may be weak, too.
 It could be time for joint replacement surgery.